Simranmakhija20/Python-Project/README.md

 **Employee Management System**

--> GUI, PDBC & Data Science
+-> Created a interface that offer Employees to add/update/delete/view employee information & details -> Worked with technologies like Tkinter for GUI, SQLite3 for PDBC and implemented Data Science concept -> Added visualisation to view top 5 highest salaried employees